 Ginza Akebono is a must-visit wagashi (Japanese sweets) shop in Tokyo.
 They have many branches around Tokyo and there is sometimes a line-up.
 But after trying it, you will understand why.
 They have seasonal sweets too, such as sakura.
 One piece is around ¥273.

 Toraya is a high-end wagashi store and their store is aesthetically great!
-They have seasonal sweets and desserts and is definitely worth stopping at.
-Or it makes for a great souvenir for someone you love.
+They have seasonal sweets and desserts and is definitely worth stopping at for a break.
+The mochi also makes for a great souvenir for someone you love.
 This store was founded in 1526, so I guess it's safe to say it's been around for a while!
 They have shops all around Japan, and 6 in Tokyo.
 Have you tried the azuki and chocolate fondant?

 Takemura is in its original 1930 building, which is considered to be a Historical building.
 Tucked away in a small and interesting neighbourhood near Ochanomizu, this shop is a little hard to find.
 But, it's worth the trouble.
 You should try their sakura water and their deep friend Manju.